 Minor boarded at age 23 with the farming family of Harvey and Jane Turner in Marion Township, Allen County, when the federal census was taken in 1880.

 On Sept.
 8, 1881, when Minor was age 24, he was united in holy wedlock with 15-year-old Mary Ann Lentz (May 1866-1882) in Allen County.
 Elder E.H.
 McCormick officiated at the ceremony in Allen County.

-Tragically, while in childbirth with a daughter in July 1882, Mary Ann succumbed as did the baby.
+Tragically, while in childbirth with their second daughter in July 1884, Mary Ann succumbed as did the baby.
 Mary Ann was just a few weeks shy of her 18th birthday, and the marriage had lasted under three years.
 According to the Monroeville Breeze, her last words were "I am going home," although the Breeze misspelled Miner's name as "Miram."
 Rev. S.D.
 Millerm, of the Methodist Episcopal Church, officiated at the funeral.

 Along with several other couples, the Kricks spent New Year's Day 1888 at the home of John Castle and family in Jefferson Township.
 A short article in the Breeze's gossip column spelled his name "Minerd."
 Two months later, in February, Elizabeth gave birth to a daughter, Lillie Belle.
 The Breeze said that Minor "smiles and sings that good old song, I am a daddy at last.--It's a girl."
 The short article spelled his name as "Minor."

 The growing family shortly afterward moved from their residence on the Golden farm to a house previously occupied by Amos Lanning.
 By June 1889, they lived at Marquardt's Crossing, and were members of the Marquardt Lutheran church.